Getting StartedArchitecture OverviewExtension System Architecture

 Extension Communication

-Extensions communicate with the host through different mechanisms depending on the display mode.
+Extensions communicate with the host through different transports depending on the display mode, but the SDK exposes the same API in both cases.

 window.parent.postMessage({